nixworks/public/news/2010/11/7/README.md

 Qantas considers cancelling flights to Jakarta due to the risk posed by ash clouds from the eruption of Mount Merapi.

 ### [Iranian Foreign Minister Manouchehr Mottaki said that Iran has agreed to hold talks with the five UN Security Council permanent members and Germany (G5+1) in Turkey. ](/news/2010/11/7/iranian-foreign-minister-manouchehr-mottaki-said-that-iran-has-agreed-to-hold-talks-with-the-five-un-security-council-permanent-members-and.md)
-_Context: G5, Germany, Iran, Iranian Foreign Minister, Manouchehr Mottaki, Turkey, UN Security Council_
+_Context: G5, German, Iran, Iranian Foreign Minister, Manouchehr Mottaki, Turkey, UN Security Council_

 ### [Israel expels Riksdag member Mehmet Kaplan, a veteran of the Gaza flotilla raid, moments after his arrival, claiming he had "failed to follow procedure".
 Ex-Israeli artist Dror Feiler, who is also currently based in Sweden, is expelled with him. ](/news/2010/11/7/israel-expels-riksdag-member-mehmet-kaplan-a-veteran-of-the-gaza-flotilla-raid-moments-after-his-arrival-claiming-he-had-failed-to-follo.md)
 _Context: Dror Feiler, Gaza flotilla raid, Israel, Mehmet Kaplan, Riksdag, Sweden_